Le Reculet

-Le Reculet is the second-highest peak in the Jura Mountains, with an elevation of 1718 metres.
+Le Reculet is the second-highest peak in the Jura Mountains, with an elevation of 1717 metres.
 It is located in the Ain department of France.
 It is a few kilometres south of the Crêt de la Neige on the territory of the town of Thoiry.

-The summit has views of the Pays de Gex, Geneva, Lake Geneva, the Alps, Mont Blanc, the Matterhorn, and on clear days the Chaîne des Puys.
+The summit has views of the Pays de Gex, Geneva, Lake Geneva, the Alps, Mont Blanc, and on clear days the Chaîne des Puys.
 The inhabitants of Thoiry erected a cross on the summit.

-Le Reculet was designated as the highest point of the Jura, until the elevation of the Crêt de la Neige was remeasured as 1720 m instead of 1717.6 m.
+Le Reculet was sometimes designated as the highest point of the Jura, until the elevation of the Crêt de la Neige was remeasured as 1720 m instead of 1717.6 m.
+In 2024, precise measurements give an elevation of 1717.14 metres for Le Reculet, almost a metre lower than the geodetic marker at Crêt de la Neige (1718.06 m), and more than 3 metres lower than the highest point of the Jura (1720.83 m) near Crêt de la Neige.